-- Swipe down from the Status bar with two fingers to open the Quick Access panel, and then touch I and the status bar with two fingers to open the Quick Access panel.
+- Swipe down from the Status bar with two fingers to open the Quick Access panel, and then touch .

 - Touch About phone.

 - Touch Status.

 - Touch Model & hardware.

 - Touch Serial number.

 Getting Started

 This section provides information for getting the device up and running for the first time.